 EPA Advisory Council

-- The EPA Advisory Council oversees the entire EPA project and provides much-needed expertise about surgical education and EPAs.
-This group is comprised of members and representatives of many of our partnering organizations, including a number of program directors from varying program types who were part of the 2018-2020 ABS EPA Pilot.
+- The EPA Advisory Council oversees the entire EPA project for all ABS specialties and provides much-needed expertise about surgical education and EPAs.
+This group is comprised of members and representatives from many of our partnering organizations, including a number of program directors from varying program types who were part of the 2018-2020 ABS EPA Pilot.

 EPA Scope Council

 - The EPA Scope Council used a variety of inputs including existing definitions of the specialty as well as trainee and practicing surgeon case logs to define the final set of 18 general surgery EPAs.
 Vascular surgery has similarly defined its scope of EPAs, and the other ABS specialty boards will be following with the scoping process as a starting point for EPA development.
 The goal of the scoping process is to define the foundation of the specialty that can be expected of all trainees in all programs, as framed by current training requirements, practice data, and demographic need, including those domains that are common enough to be meaningfully and reliably assessed in all training environments.

 - Once the scoping process is completed, the Scope Council functions as a reactor panel for the full suite of EPAs that are being written by the specialty-specific EPA Writing Group.

 - The EPA Revision Working Group led the revision of the initial five EPAs evaluated during the 2018-2020 pilot to make them Milestones 2.0 compliant.
 This group was also responsible for the development of the final entrustment scale, which will be used across all specialty EPA programs.
 Revision groups will function similarly for other specialty boards as their own EPAs are written and tested in that discipline's training programs.